Jérôme Lejeune: Anti-abortion advocacy

-Veneration
+Beatification process

-Lejeune was named "Servant of God" by the Catholic Church upon the opening of his cause for canonization, which is being postulated by the Abbey of Saint Wandrille in France.

-On 21 January 2021, Pope Francis declared Lejeune's heroic virtues, and Lejeune was named "Venerable".
+Lejeune was titled a Servant of God by the Catholic Church upon the opening of his cause for beatification, which is being postulated by a member of the Abbey of Saint Wandrille in France.
+On 21 January 2021, Pope Francis declared Lejeune's heroic virtue, and Lejeune was indicated venerable.

 Honors, awards and credentials

 Jérôme Lejeune received many distinctions during his lifetime.